JohnTheBeloved/embi-person-mngmt/README.md

 For more information please contact John by mailing [topzy20@yahoo.com](topzy20@yahoo.com)

 ## Problem Solved
-The project was written as a solution to the question [requirements](https://github.com/nordsoftware/docs/blob/master/recruitment/html5/README.md).
+The project was written as a solution to the hacker rank interview question.
 The technologies used were selected by me since no specific technology stack was specified in the question as it was specified as subjective.

 ## Technologies used
 * Back end Technology : Java  (Springboot, Hibernate, h2 memory database)